BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-13-post-shake-failure-cto-mindset-and-confidence.md

 episode: 1
 chunk: 13
 participants:
 - Jens
 - Stefan
 segment: From Startup Shutdown to Junior Dev Ambition
 timecode: 00:39:17 – 00:42:46
 start_time: 00:39:17
 end_time: 00:42:46
 speakers:
 - Jens
 - Stefan
 topics:
 - Illusion of automatic app success
 - Shifting from founder to engineer mindset
 - Early boldness and self promotion post startup
 - Underpaid junior dev experience
 - Overconfident salary negotiation
 - Applying for senior and architect roles without experience
 tags:
 - career-growth
 - startup-lessons
 - career-growth
 - mental-health
 - career-growth
+topic_tags:
+- career-growth
+- startup-lessons
+- career-growth
+- mental-health
+- career-growth
 entities:
 - Jens Neuse
 - Stefan Avram
 - WunderGraph
 - Shakealert
 - Tonline
 mentions:
 - startup to engineering transition
 - junior developer salary in Germany
 - selling the dream
 - title inflation in startups
 - bold mindset after failure
-summary: |
-  Jens describes what happened after Shakealert shut down.
+summary: Jens describes what happened after Shakealert shut down.
 With new programming skills and inflated confidence from running a startup, he entered the job market as a junior developer.
 He quickly felt underpaid and began looking for better offers.
   Despite his lack of formal experience, he applied for higher level roles and aimed for 70 to 75 K salaries by presenting himself persuasively.
 Stefan jokes about the startup effect where founders assume inflated titles like CEO or CTO too early.
   Jens admits that he pitched roles like architect to employers who just needed someone to believe in his enthusiasm and potential.
 ---